OpenNebula/docs/source/intro_release_notes/release_notes/compatibility.rst

 =============================

 - OneProvision is able to load providers dynamically, so all the providers in the folder ``/usr/lib/one/oneprovision/lib/terraform/providers`` are loaded.
+- RHEL 7 does not support Equnix for edge clusters provisioning from OpenNebula version 6.2.1

 PyONE
 ========================